-According to DryLog vice chairman Yannis Haramis, new joint venture will allow both DryLog and ArcelorMittal to effectively explore synergies, optimize transport alternatives as well as take head on challenges the shipping industry will face.
+According to DryLog vice-chairman Yannis Haramis, the new joint venture will allow both DryLog and ArcelorMittal to effectively explore synergies, optimize transport alternatives as well as take head-on challenges the shipping industry will face.

 DryLog and ArcelorMittal have had a close business relationship for more than 25 years.
 Furthermore, DryLog and ArcelorMittal jointly own the 2010 built capesize bulk carrier 176K DWT MV Bulk Mexico and 2011 built capesize bulk carrier 176K DWT MV Bulk Spain.

 According to ArcelorMittal Shipping CEO Viral Vora, the joint venture will further cement the long-standing and productive relationship between DryLog and ArcelorMittal.

 Norwegian shipowner and operator Torvald Klaveness has confirmed iron ore shipment deal with steel giant Arcelor Mittal.
 Arcelor Mittal has factories in 18 countries.
 Arcelor Mittal is one of the leading steel and mining companies.
 Norwegian shipowner and operator Torvald Klaveness will transport iron ore from South America to northern Europe.
 Arcelor Mittal preferred to maintain the company’s long-lasting relationship with Norwegian shipowner and operator Torvald Klaveness.
 ArcelorMittal’s shipping subsidiary Global Chartering Ltd.